 I almost made it through.
-The woman behind the check-in counter printed my boarding passes and put tags on my luggage, before hesitating and double-double checking something in her computer.
+The woman behind the check-in counter printed my boarding passes and put tags on my luggage, before hesitating and double-checking something in her computer.
 Then, she called over a supervisor.

 They conferred for a few moments, and then turned twin frowns to me.
 They asked me if I had proof of onward travel and I explained that I was moving to Tanzania so no, I didn’t.
 They then informed me that I might not be allowed entry because of my one-way flight, so I would need to show them an onward flight ticket in order to be allowed to board the plane.

 I stood there in shock, a sick feeling creeping up through my belly.